AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-NVidia-GPUs.md

 ### Extra Options
 1. There are several cross attenuation optimization methods such as `--xformers` or `--opt-sdp-attention`, these can drastically increase performance see [Optimizations](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Optimizations) for more details, experiment with different options as different hardware are suited for different optimizations.
 If you wish to measure your system's performance, try using [sd-extension-system-info](https://github.com/vladmandic/sd-extension-system-info) extension which features a benchmarking tool and a [database](https://vladmandic.github.io/sd-extension-system-info/pages/benchmark.html) of user submitted results.
-2. add `--autolaunch` to heve web UI launch the web browser altomaticly after web UI has started up.
+2. add `--autolaunch` to have web UI launch the web browser automatically after web UI has started up.
-3. add `--update-check` will notify you when theres a new version of webui.
+3. add `--update-check` will notify you when there's a new version of webui.
 4. See [Command Line Arguments and Settings ](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings) for more configuration options.